 The questionnaire content for this survey was developed jointly by Statistics Canada and Infrastructure Canada.
-Qualitative testing was performed by the Statistics Canada Questionnaire Design Resource Centre.
+Qualitative testing was performed by the Statistics Canada Questionnaire Design Resource Centre for 2016 iteration.
 Testing consisted of cognitive interviews with English and French respondents to assess their understanding of the concepts, terminology, questions and response categories, and their ability and willingness to answer the questions.
 Questionnaire testing was completed in January and February 2017, as part of the initial feasibility study for Canada's Core Public Infrastructure Survey, 2016.

 This is a sample survey with a cross-sectional design.

 The objective of this survey is to produce estimates describing the inventory, condition, performance and investments related to Canada's core public infrastructure.
 Estimates are representative of the: